How To Get Rid Of Smelly Shoes

 Use Cleaning Solution

-You can use a cleaning solution to clean stains off certain shoes, like sneakers.
-All you have to do is mix warm water with laundry detergent and use a cloth or a brush to wipe the marks off your shoes.
+You can use a cleaning solution if you don't have a proper leather cleaner on hand in emergency situations to clean stains off certain shoes, like sneakers.
+All you have to do is mix warm water with laundry detergent and use a very lightly dampened cloth or a brush to wipe the marks off your shoes.
+Just don't rub too hard.

 Polish Your Shoes

 If you’re cleaning leather shoes, then we suggest using cream polish for a matte finish on our smooth leather.
+Lucky for you, we have you covered!
+Check out our Dasco leather cream here.
 Apply polish evenly using a cotton or flannel polishing cloth and allow to air dry.
 Remove any excess polish with a horsehair shoe brush.
 Check out our shoe care guide, for more tips on how to clean leather shoes.

 Use a Brush